matrix-org/matrix-spec-proposals/drafts/general_api.rst

  - It sucks to have your own messages echoed back to you in response though.
    As a result, you can ask for a compact version which just sends down the keys which were added, e.g. timestamp and event ID.
+Notes:
+ - A batching version of this API needs to be provided.

 Presence API ``[ONGOING]``
 --------------------------